- Live Rates

 Check out our mortgage loan limit tool for conventional, FHA, and VA loans.

 This article is meant to help you get a good head start on the process of finding a sound mortgage company in Denver.
 But to help ensure that you are even more informed when making this important decision, you would be well-advised to speak directly with a professional in this realm.

 At Sammamish Mortgage, we are ready to help.
-With about 28 years of experience behind us, we know a thing or two about mortgages in Denver, as well as the overall state of Colorado and the remaining Pacific Northwest, including Washington, Oregon, and Idaho.
+With experience dating back to 1992, we know a thing or two about mortgages in Denver, as well as the overall state of Colorado and the remaining Pacific Northwest, including Washington, Oregon, and Idaho.
 We have various mortgage programs for you to choose from, depending on your financial profile and your specific needs.
 We encourage you to contact us to speak to one of our mortgage specialists today!

 There are several telltale signs of a good Denver Loan officer, including working with a reputable mortgage company or lender.
 Read on to find out more and to check out our loan limits tool.